th2-net/th2-docs/content/versions/1-5-4/getting-started/install-th2/3-th2/generate-configs.md

 4. [_`th2-infra-repo`_](https://github.com/th2-net/th2-infra-repo)

-Set environment variables for generating config:
+Set environment variables for further config generation:

 - `MQ_HOSTNAME` - identical to [`K8S_HOSTNAME`](#install-components-of-th2).
-But if do not have configured DNS, fill with IP address of Kubernetes cluster
+Should be filled with IP address of Kubernetes cluster if DNS is not configured.
 - `CASSANDRA_HOST` - hostname or IP address of Cassandra cluster
 - `CASSANDRA_DC` - datacenter in Cassandra cluster to work with
 - `SCHEMA_LINK` - SSH link to th2-infra-schema if you use SSH keys for authorization or HTTPS link if you use tokens
 - `PLATFORM` - Git platform, where th2-infra-schema is published (required only if you use tokens).
 Possible values: `github`, `gitlab`
 - `TOKEN` - token for authorization on Git platform (required only if you use tokens).
-You might have token in environment variable from the [previous step](#github).
+You might have token set in environment variable as done in the [previous step](#github).

 ```shell
 MQ_HOSTNAME=<rabbit-mq-hostname>